 A key enabler of success will be the creation of new and reinforcing existing business and community support networks.
 This will need to cover support for start-ups and grow-on businesses, strengthening supply chains, opportunities for research and development, and developing common approaches to existing and emerging challenges.
-Changes in government policy, including the 'levelling up' agenda, are likely to impact on how the council works with partners.
+Potential devolution settlements are likely to impact on how the council works with partners and present an opportunity for the council to address local economic challenges and opportunities.